Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions

 \section{Introduction}

-Let $\Omega \subseteq \mathbb{R}^N$ be any bounded domain of dimension $N \in \{2,3\}$ with $\Gamma \coloneq \partial \Omega$ being smooth and $\xvec{n}$ denoting the outward unit normal vector to $\Omega$ along $\Gamma$.
-The goal of this article is to steer incompressible magnetohydrodynamic (MHD) flows from a prescribed initial state approximately towards a desired terminal state, without placing restrictions on the control time.
-This is accomplished by acting on the system via boundary controls within a small open subset $\Gamma_{\operatorname{c}} \subseteq \Gamma$ which non-trivially intersects all connected components of $\Gamma$.
+Let $\Omega \subset \mathbb{R}^N$ be a bounded domain of dimension $N \in \{2,3\}$ with $\Gamma \coloneqq \partial \Omega$ being smooth and $\xvec{n}$ denoting the outward unit normal vector to $\Omega$ along $\Gamma$.
+The goal of this article is to steer incompressible magnetohydrodynamic (MHD) flows from a prescribed initial state approximately towards a desired terminal state, without placing restrictions on the distance between these states or on the control time.
+This is accomplished by acting on the system via boundary controls supported in a possibly small subset $\Gamma_{\operatorname{c}} \subset \Gamma$, the interior of which is assumed to intersect non-trivially with all connected components of $\Gamma$.

-When it comes to nonlinear evolution equations with controls localized in arbitrary open subsets of the boundary or an interior sub-domain, establishing global approximate controllability usually constitutes a challenging task and few methods for tackling such questions are available.
+When it comes to nonlinear evolution equations with controls localized in an arbitrary open subset of the boundary or an interior sub-domain, establishing the global approximate controllability usually constitutes a challenging task and few methods for tackling such questions are available.
 In the context of fluid dynamics, but not limited to, one successful approach is known as the return method, which has first been introduced by Coron in \cite{Coron1992} for the stabilization of certain mechanical systems and shall also be employed here.
-An introduction to the return method and its applications to nonlinear partial differential equations may be found in \cite[Part 2, Chapter 6]{Coron2007}.
+A comprehensive introduction to the return method and its applications to nonlinear partial differential equations may be found in \cite[Part 2, Chapter 6]{Coron2007}.